datocms/new-website/pages/legal/docs/terms.md

 1.6.
 The term "Site" refers to the web page www.datocms.com.

-1.7 The term PROJECT means any new website or application a User will create using DatoCMS.
-In every PROJECT, the User will have the role of ADMIN, which is the lead user with the broadest powers on the project.
-The ADMIN, can also invite other people to collaborate to a certain project and they will take the role of USER for that specific project.
-USERS invited/authorized by ADMINS on a PROJECT will have to create their own account on DATO and will have limited powers on the project, according to their specific role.
-ADMINS are also the only ones who can invite other users to collaborate to a given PROJECT and the only one who can delete a PROJECT.
-For the description of their role and powers and possibilities, please consult the Documentation to use DatoCMS.
+1.7 The term PROJECT means any new website or application a USER will create with DatoCMS.
+In every PROJECT, the User will have the role of ADMIN, which hase the broadest permissions on any project created in the account. .
+The ADMIN, can also invite other people to collaborate to one or more projects in the account and they will take the role of COLLABORATORS for that specific project.
+COLLABORATORS invited/authorized by ADMINS on a PROJECT will have to create their own account on DATO and will have a set of permissions in the project, as assigned to their specific role.
+For the description of roles and permissions please consult the Documentation to use DatoCMS.
+A PROJECT can be owned by a PERSONAL account or a ORGANIZATION account.

+1.8 The terms ORGANIZATION account and PERSONAL account refer to a particular feature within the administration of an account.
+Any DatoCMS USER can have a PERSONAL account or an ORGANIZATION account or be invited to collaborate with a PERSONAL account or an ORGANIZATION account of a different USER.
+An ORGANIZATION differs from a PERSONAL account as it is intended for the management of a DatoCMS account as a legal person rather than a natural person.
+With regards to the totality of the Terms of Service of DatoCMS the term USER can refer to either a PERSONAL or an ORGANIZATION account, or both.

 ### 2. Use of DatoCMS